pseudonym42/Zametki/Python/How Django deals with DB connections.md

 # How Django deals with DB connections?

 ---

-Nowadays each request that comes through web server (e.g. Apache) and a WSGI server to some django controller works like this (even though this setup can be chaged in the web server and WSGI server config files):
+Nowadays each request that comes through web server (e.g. Apache) and a WSGI server to some django controller works like this (even though this setup can be changed in the web server and WSGI server config files):

 * a new process is created by a web server for a connection and is kept alive, because of HTTP 1.1 when Keep-Alive was set to 1 min by default
 * this process initiates a WSGI server, which can run one or multiple processes each with its own threads (* see note below)